Bypass UAC, Hide Console Windows, Run Apps in the Background with Hidden Start

 Console applications and batch files are regularly run at Windows startup or in a schedule.
 The main inconvenience of this is that each application opens a console window that flickers on the screen.
-Hidden Start (or Hstart) is a lightweight command line utility that allows you to run console applications and batch files without any window in the background, handle UAC privilege elevation under Windows 10 and prior, start multiple commands in parallel or synchronously, and much more.
+Hidden Start (or Hstart) is a lightweight command line utility that allows you to run console applications and batch files without any window in the background, handle UAC privilege elevation on Windows from Vista to 11, start multiple commands in the specified order, and much more.

 Hstart is a must have if you use batch files on an everyday basis for backups, various file sync and copy scripts, automatic source code compilation or code signing.
 Read the examples section below to see how it works out and how it can help you.